kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

   used by Cluster Autoscaler, depending on whether your ASG utilizes Launch Configurations or Launch Templates.
-* If Cluster Autoscaler adds a node to the cluster, and the node has taints applied when it joins the cluster that Cluster Autoscaler was unaware of (because the tag wasn't supplied), this can lead to significant confusion and misbehavior.
+* If Cluster Autoscaler adds a node to the cluster, and the node has taints applied when it joins the cluster that Cluster Autoscaler was unaware of, because the tag wasn't applied to the ASG and/or supplied to the `--node-group-auto-discovery` flag, it can lead to significant confusion and misbehavior.
+For example, if Cluster Autoscaler adds a node to help schedule a pending pod, and the node turns up with a taint that prevents the pod from being scheduled onto it, that can cause issues with pod scheduling.

 ### Special note on GPU instances